Ntlaks/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script switches user to user betty
+Task0-This script switches user to user betty Task1-Script prints the effective username of the current user